cozy/cozy-stack/docs/settings.md

 To use this endpoint, an application needs a permission on the type `io.cozy.oauth.clients` for the verb `DELETE` (only client-side apps).

+### GET /settings/onboarded

+It redirects the user to an application after the onboarding.
+The application is selected according to the context of the instance and the configuration of the stack.